drvinceknight/rsd/src/chs/05-version-control.md

 - `git diff`: Show the differences between the current state of the repository and the last commit.

-## Tip
+# Tip

-- `git` keep track of things on a line by line basis.
+- `git` keeps track of things on a line by line basis.
 Thus changing any given character in any given line corresponds to changing the whole line.
 In the interest of keeping commits meaningful (thus helpful) it is useful to regularly line return in LaTeX documents otherwise changing various words in a